EEG-based Graph-guided Domain Adaptation for Robust Cross-Session Emotion Recognition: Related Work

 \subsection{Transfer Learning Approaches}

-\Gls{tca} is a feature-based unsupervised domain adaptation method that learns a shared subspace by minimizing the discrepancy between source and target marginal distributions using \gls{mmd} \cite{pan2010domain}.
+\Gls{tca} is an unsupervised domain adaptation method that learns a shared subspace by minimizing the discrepancy between source and target marginal distributions using \gls{mmd} \cite{pan2010domain}.
 By projecting data into transfer components, TCA reduces domain shift at the distribution level.
 However, \gls{tca} does not explicitly account for class-conditional distribution differences and does not exploit source label information, which may limit its effectiveness when conditional distributions vary significantly across domains.

 \Gls{jda} extends \gls{tca} by explicitly aligning both marginal and conditional distributions between source and target domains within a unified subspace learning framework \cite{long2013transfer}.
 It leverages pseudo-labels for the target domain to estimate class-conditional discrepancies and iteratively refines the shared representation.
-While JDA achieves improved adaptation performance, its reliance on pseudo-label quality may affect robustness under severe distribution shifts.

 \Gls{vda} further addresses large domain shifts by jointly reducing marginal and conditional distribution discrepancies while promoting class discrimination through domain-invariant clustering \cite{tahmoresnezhad2017visual}.
 By integrating distribution adaptation with within-class scatter minimization, \gls{vda} learns a discriminative and transferable representation.